frutastontas/DA-Project2/README.md

 - Extremely **fast** even for large datasets.
 - Useful when performance matters more than perfect accuracy.
 - Picks between two heuristics: **max profit** and **best value per weight**.

+### Hybrid Strategy
+The **Hybrid Strategy** combines **greedy selection** and **local search improvement** to solve the 0/1 Knapsack problem efficiently.
+The approach works as follows:

+1. **Greedy Selection**: The pallets are initially selected based on their **profit-to-weight ratio**.
+This is a greedy approach where we select the most profitable pallets (per unit of weight) until we reach capacity constraints for the truck.

+2. **Local Search Improvement (Flipping)**: After the initial greedy selection, the algorithm performs a local search by **flipping** the inclusion of pallets one by one.
+It evaluates if toggling any selected pallet improves the overall solution in terms of profit.
+The search continues until no further improvement can be found.

+#### Time and Space Complexity
+- **Time Complexity**: O(n²) — The greedy selection takes O(n log n) for sorting, and the local search improvement involves iterating over pallets and checking solutions.
+- **Space Complexity**: O(n) — Stores flags for selected pallets and a record of the best combination.

+#### Notes
+- **Greedy Selection**: Quickly generates an initial solution using a heuristic.
+- **Local Search**: Tries to improve the greedy solution by flipping pallet inclusions, which can yield a better solution if improvements exist.
+- **Efficient for medium-sized datasets**: The method strikes a balance between finding a good solution and not being as computationally expensive as other exact algorithms like Dynamic Programming.